 When a college asks you why you want to go there, the admissions committee wants to know a few things:

 With this prompt, avoid listing reasons you want to go to the school unless you are directly instructed to do so.
 This is an opportunity to show the admissions committee how much their school matters to you, what programs and courses most interest you, and how the school will help you develop your passion and achieve your goals.

-This is your chance to showcase why you are passionate about attending this specific school and why it matters to you.
-Finally, conclude your essay by explaining how and why attending this school will help your long term goals.
+Writing this essay is your chance to showcase why you are passionate about attending this specific school and why it matters to you.
+Finally, conclude your essay by explaining how and why attending this school will help your long-term goals.

 Why this is a successful essay: In this essay, the writer starts by talking about their major and how Columbia provides an excellent program.
-They continue to add how they could make a positive impact on Columbia if accepted.
+They continue to add how they could positively impact Columbia if accepted.
 Take note of how the writer lists their key topic at the beginning of each paragraph and then connects Columbia to each topic.

 This student also mentioned that they enjoyed a Columbia professor's lecture, which is an excellent way of showing their deep interest in the school.
-Showing within your essay that you are passionate enough about the program and that you’ve done your research can be a point in your favor.
+Showing in your essay that you are passionate about the program and that you’ve done your research can be a point in your favor.

 “Literature and anthropology are telescopes into the past; philosophy, a prism into the mind.
 I want to ask the hard questions: Do I have free will?
 Is meaning lost in translation?
 Is there eternal truth?
 What is an “I”?
 Am I my mind, body or something more?
 Literature is an empathetic account of the past, anthropology a scientific documentation of human lives.
 I want to find commonality in lives separated by time and space, find meaning within them, partake in the collective memory of humanity, and interrogate what it means to be human.”